 TYPE: – Fossils can be found in the chalk of the foreshore and also within boulders.
 However, the cliffs should be avoided, as they are dangerous.

 There are large accumulations of flint to look over for loose sea urchins.
 These are infrequent, but you can usually find some.
 The foreshore and any chalk boulders should also be investigated.
 It is often worth breaking open blocks that have evidence of broken echinoids (including Micraster, Sternotaxis and Cladoceramus) on their surfaces in case they contain better specimens inside.

 Along with echinoids, there are brachiopods (Orbirhynchia and Gibbythyris), bivalves (Platyceramus), sponges, belemnites, corals and more, which can all be found on a good day.

-At Dumpton Gap, the Upper Cretaceous chalk is Santonian and Coniacian in age.
-This is the Seaford Chalk and includes the Haven Brow and the Cuckmere Members.
+At Dumpton Gap, the Cretaceous White Chalk Subgroup of Santonian and Coniacian age is exposed.
+This is the Seaford Chalk Formation and includes the Haven Brow Beds (Santonian).
 There are several distinct bands within these, which can be seen in the excellent exposures at this site.
 These are the Whitaker’s Three Inch Flint Band, the Bedwell’s Columnar Flint Band, Rowe’s Echinoid Band and the Barrois’ Sponge Bed.